 There are many highly-regarded English-speaking daycares, crèches and pre-schools in Cape Town.
 These all received 5-star ratings on http://www.kiddicare.co.za, an informative site that allows parents to rate and review local childcare centers.
 Note that most pre-schools provide aftercare until 17:00.
-Despite the fact that these are mostly upmarket institutions, their fees are generally limited to a R1000 to R2000 per month price bracket, and have classes ranging from 20 to 25 children, overseen by a teacher and an assistant.
+Despite the fact that these are mostly upmarket institutions, their fees are generally limited to a R1000 to R2000 per month price bracket, and have classes ranging from 20 to 25 infants, overseen by a teacher and an assistant.

 2-6 Aquila Way